chris-straka/personal/src/content/blog/why-I-don't-like-writing-my-own-web-components-in-vanilla-javascript.md

 ---
-title: 'Why I don't like writing my own vanilla web components'
+title: "Why I don't like writing my own web components in vanilla javascript"
-description: 'This post talks about my opinion on creating vanilla web components in JS and why I'm more fond of other solutions.'
+description: "In this post I write about my experience building vanilla web components with JS"
-pubDate: 'Jul 02 2022'
+pubDate: "Feb 14 2023"
 ---

 PS: If you like creating your own vanilla web components, please don't let this post stop you from doing just that.
 I tend to write stuff that I'm later embarrassed about as well, so please don't take this post too seriously.